Shuter & Shooter Publishers: History

 Mr. Prozesky retired from the company on 30 April 1993.
 He was succeeded as chairman of the board by Mr. W.N.
 Vorster, with Mr. D.F.
-Ryder taking over as managing director of the Publishing Division and Mr. E.O.
+Ryder, a man whose vast knowledge of alcoholic beverages was well known, taking over as managing director of the Publishing Division and Mr. E.O.
 Oellermann the Retail Division.

 Mr. A. Maher took over the management of the Retail Division on the retirement of Mr. E.O.
 Oellermann in March 1997.

-The firms publishing activities commenced in the early 1930s, producing mainly Zulu novels, poetry and textbooks.
-More recently the publishing operations have been expanded to cover the requirements of all educational authorities of South Africa.
+The firm's publishing activities commenced in the early 1930s, producing mainly Zulu novels, poetry, and textbooks.
+More recently, the publishing operations have been expanded to cover the requirements of all educational authorities in South Africa.

 During World War II, when it was difficult to import books, Shuter's published jointly with overseas publishers, to enable leading titles to be available in sufficient quantity to meet demand.

 Shuter & Shooter also introduced one of the first lending libraries in Pietermaritzburg for the sum of a tickey (2 ½ cents) for each book lent.

 In 1999 the Publishing Division moved back to the first floor at the shop premises at 230 Church Street after its 10-year lease at 199 Pietermaritz Street expired.

 The Publishing Division also has a presence in Cape Town, East London and Randburg.
 There is a main warehouse at Plessislaer, Pietermaritzburg from which the company distributes its books countrywide.
 Due to the extremely difficult trading circumstances experienced in 1996, 1997 and 1998, the company was forced to reduce drastically the activities of Ikhwezi Publishers and Read Well Publishers in 1999.

 At 1 June 2000 the retail bookshop became a separate company and started trading as Shuter & Shooter Retail (Pty) Ltd. In late 2000 Alan Maher was appointed Managing Director of this company.

 Shuter & Shooter (Pty) Ltd. Was then able to focus on its publishing activities.

 During 2001 it was decided that Shuter & Shooter (Pty) Ltd. and Reach Out Publishers (Pty) Ltd. would merge their publishing interests and form a new company to be called Shuter & Shooter Publishers (Pty) Ltd.

 In May 2002, the shareholders of Shuter & Shooter (Pty) Ltd. and Reach Out Publishers (Pty) Ltd. voted unanimously for this merger to take place.

 The new company started trading on 1 June 2002 with Dave Ryder as its Managing Director.

 In July 2003, Shuter & Shooter Publishers (Pty) Ltd. moved to 21C Cascades Crescent, Pietermaritzburg.